xMazzmax/coiffeur-seren/README.md

   Building additional rooms "just in case" they're needed later usually leads to wasted ressources like time and materials.

 **🎯 RESULTS**

+I won't explain the details of the code itself.
+You can navigate through the different [project files](https://github.com/xMazzmax/coiffeur-seren) yourself if you want to or simply visit the finished website at [www.coiffeur-seren.ch](https://www.coiffeur-seren.ch/) to see the end result.

 ## 🚀 Deployment